marcotf-git/udacity-neighborhood-map-project/README.md

 That's it!

-I hope you use the app for studying purposes, but it is worth in saying that the app can have some undiscovered error.
-The console logs were not commented to catch for errors.
+I hope you use the app for studying purposes, but it is worth in saying that the app can always be improved.
+The console logs were not commented to catch for any uncovered error.
 But, I hope you find interesting places in your neighborhood, like a sushi restaurant that I've found near my home, which I didn't know was there! 🍣